-The award winning Spatial Discovery program is a collaboration between the Tasmanian Department of Primary Industries, Parks, Water and Environment (DPIPWE) and the Tasmanian Department of Education (DoE) with additional assistance from the University of Tasmania (UTAS).
+The award winning Spatial Discovery program is a collaboration between the Department of Natural Resources and Environment Tasmania (NRE Tas) and the Tasmanian Department of Education (DoE) with additional assistance from the University of Tasmania (UTAS).

 Permanent GPS receivers in Tasmanian schools

 NRE Tas Land Tasmania installed the first of three permanent GPS receivers in Tasmanian schools at Taroona High in November 2014.
 The receivers in the other Tasmanian schools selected, Lilydale High School and Devonport High School, became operational in March 2015.

 The installations are part of the GPS in Schools program, established under the

 AuScope Australian Geophysical Observing System (AGOS) funded by the Education Investment Fund – an Australian Government Initiative – to promote geoscience education across the school sector.

 The high precision GPS receivers continuously log satellite data and enable positions to be calculated to the millimetre.
 Data from these Continuously Operating Reference Station (CORS) is sent to Geoscience Australia (GA) in Canberra using an internet connection and the station data is freely available to schools, along with over 120 other stations Australia wide, from the GA website.